na-na-hi/renget/archive/chrprompt2.md

 >Absolutely not.
 On any mission we go on, he gets the final say on our plans, no matter what the situation is or how bad the plan is.
 It's gotten us into trouble in the past, hell it was his plan going wrong that got him turned into an eevee.
 At the very least, I understand where he comes from since I've had to take up the role of leader a couple times.
 I don't envy his position at all.
 >On another note, he doesn't really like to hang out with us.
 Bellossom and I try to spend time around the guild or Capim Town, and Enny joins us occasionally, but Adrian never wants to.
 He's really antisocial and I don't know why.
 The only times we can get him out are when we're celebrating after finishing a particularly difficult mission, and when that's done he always returns back to our dorm.
 Q3: Your species is known for producing and scattering tons of allergenic, toxic, paralytic pollen.
 How do you keep this under control and avoid wiping out the entire guild?
+>I can contain most of powders pretty well.
+They do build up over time, but I usually release them during missions on dungeon pokemon.
+There have been a few times where they build up too much, and during those times I just leave the guild for a bit and shoot off all my powder.
+Feels really good to just let it all out.
+Don't know how to describe the feeling

 ###Bellossom
 Q1: Do you have any funny stories about Vileplume from when you were young?
 >Oh, there's all kinds of stories!
 Him and I used to explore the woods outside Capim Town and search for treasure when we were Oddish.
 One time he chased a wild rattata into its burrow and got his head stuck in it.
 I couldn't pull him out since I didn't have hands, so we had to wait for our mom to come over and pull him out.
 >He also used to have a big fear of heights, and we had to climb a tree once to escape a pack of poochyenas.
 When they left, he didn't want to come down because he was even more scared of falling!
 Evolving really changed him, though.
 He's more worried nowadays than scared like he used to be.
 Q2: How did you learn so much about medicine?
+>To be honest, I didn't know that much before I joined the guild.
+My mom taught me how to make simple bandages with oran juice.
+She said she always had to patch up my dad when he came back from adventures, and since Viley and I went in the woods so often, it'd be good to know.
+When I joined the guild, that basic knowledge was enough for Kina to let me help out around the clinic.
+She was nice enough to teach me a few things.
+Also, Adrian taught me a ton of "field dressings" he calls them.
+Things like splints and tourniquets.
+They're pretty useful in a pinch, but I don't really know how or why he learned them.

 ###Enny
 Q1: Why the obsession with women's fashion?